 Are the team’s reporting relationship and responsibility understood by all the members of the association?
 Has the association defined the team’s authority?
 To make recommendations?
 To execute its plan?
 Is there a defined evaluation process so both the team and the organization are consistently aligned in way and purpose?

 Do team members hold each other responsible for project timelines, commitments, and consequences?
 Does the organization have a plan to increase opportunities for self-management among organization members?

-Can the team approach problem solving, process improvement, aim setting, and measurement jointly?
+Can the team approach problem solving, process improvement, aim to set, and measurement jointly?
 Do team members assist to achieve the team charter?
 Has the team established group norms or rules of conduct in areas such as conflict resolution, consensus decision making, and meeting management?
 Is the team using a suitable plan to achieve its action plan?

 Do the team members understand the complete perspective for their existence?
-Do team members communicate clearly and sincerely with each ones?
+Do team members communicate clearly and sincerely with each one?
 Do all team members bring various opinions to the table?
 Are essential conflicts raised and addressed?

 Culture Change: Does the company be familiar with that the team-based, joint, empowering, enabling company culture of the future is different than the usual, hierarchical group it may currently be?
-Is company planning to or in the process of change how it rewards, recognizes hires, appraises, develops, motivates and manages the people it employs?
+Is a company planning to or in the process of change how it rewards, recognizes hires, appraises, develops, motivates, and manages the people it employs?

-Does the company plan to use failures for learning and development support logical risk?
+Does the company plan to use failures for learning and development to support logical risk?
 Does the company identify that the more it can change its environment to support teams, the more it will obtain in payback from the work of the teams?

 Are the company scheming reward systems that recognize all team and individual performance?
-Is the organization setting up to share gains and improved effectiveness with team and individual contributors?
+Is the organization setting up to share gains and improved effectiveness with a team and individual contributors?
 Can contributors see their impact on improved organization accomplishment?